puzzle/ansible-training/content/en/docs/04/_index.en.md

 * Intentionally add errors to your playbook and have a look at the output.
 You should get a feeling for Ansible's error messages:
   * Add a wrong indentation.
 Remember that this is a common mistake!
-  * Use a tab character for identation.
+  * Use a tab character for indentation.
 Some editors do that automatically.
   * Add a wrong parameter name.
   * Remove the mistakes.

 {{% details title="Solution Task 3" %}}

-Wrong intendation:
+Wrong indentation:

 ```yaml
 ---